 - What kind of relationships do you want to forge?
 Are you looking for a mentor who can help to guide you or someone to have fun and relax with during your hobbies?
 You will also need to consider how much of yourself you are willing and able to invest in a relationship – don’t forget that they go both ways!

 Once you have explored what you want from your relationships, you need to set your intentions so that the universe can support and guide you.
-Set your intention in a way that you are familiar with and can comfortably revisit on a regular basis.
+Set your intention in a way that you are familiar with and can comfortably revisit regularly.
 Try:

 - Using crystals – any Quartz crystals are perfect for attracting new friendships or love into your life